gesistsa/adaR/README.md

 - public suffix extraction (top level domain excluding private domains) like [psl](https://github.com/hrbrmstr/psl)
 - fast c++ implementation of `utils::URLdecode` (~40x speedup)

+More general information on URL parsing can be found in the introductory vignette via `vignette("adaR")`.

 `adaR` is part of a series of R packages to analyse webtracking data: